rlb363725/Updated-Final-Project/README.md

 1. You input two FBS teams and a season year.
 2. The app fetches season-long team stats from the API.
-3. It calculates predicted scores using total yards gained and allowed.
+3. It calculates predicted scores based on yardage.
-4. A bar graph of offensive and defensive PPG is displayed using Plotly.
+4. It prints each team’s key stats and win odds in the terminal.
+5. It displays three visuals:
+   - A stat comparison bar chart
+   - A win probability pie chart
+   - An interactive "headline players" table

 ---